FlamePYB/YapBuddy/README.md

 ## How to Use

-1. Download a build from above.
+1. Download a build from the releases tab.
 2. Double-click the `.exe` file.
 3. Type your message and press Enter.